 Cigar Lake is the world's second largest high-grade uranium deposit, with grades that are 100 times the world average.
-The mine is currently in development with a target to begin production this year.
+Cigar Lake is considered one of the world's most technically challenging uranium deposits to mine.
+Nine years after construction began, the mine began production on March 13, 2014.
 Cameco is 50% owner and the mine operator.

 - Cameco's share of the deposit's proven and probable reserves is 108.4 million pounds U3O8 at an average grade of 18.3%.

-- The Cigar Lake project will employ up to 500 employees during the peak construction period.
+- The Cigar Lake project employed up to 1000 people during the peak construction period.

-- Approximately 250 people will be employed permanently when the project is in full production.
+- Approximately 600 people will be employed when the project reaches full production; most are residents of Saskatchewan's north.

 - The Cigar Lake orebody has been frozen prior to mining to improve ground conditions, prevent water inflow and improve radiation protection.